-As architect Harry Paticas walked down the steps into Bethnal Green tube station one day in 2006 he noticed the overhead memorial plaque to victims of the 1943 Bethnal Green tube shelter disaster.
+As architect Harry Paticas walked down the steps into Bethnal Green tube station one day in 2006 he noticed a simple memorial plaque to victims of the 1943 Bethnal Green tube shelter disaster (placed there on the 50th anniversary in 1993).
 Finding it extraordinary that 173 people had died in the space of the steps he decided to find out more.

 Asking people living nearby and from reports documenting the event, he began to learn of the many stories about the dreadful night of 3 March 1943.
 Retracing his journey into the tube days later, the design for a memorial struck him.
 He could take a cast of the space where so many had died, turn it upside down and suspend it over the stairs creating an immediate relationship between where the people had died and a memorial to them directly above.

 Not only would a fitting memorial be created, but unlike most commemorative tributes, this one would overhang the precise location of the disaster itself.
 Harry sent his design to the local paper, the East London Advertiser, who published it under a headline describing a ‘stairway to heaven’ - later used as the name for the memorial fundraising charity.
 The newspaper faxed Harry the single letter they received in response to their story.
 Difficult to read, Harry managed to make out the name of Alf Morris and the following week Harry visited him at home in Essex.
 Alf opened his front door and with tears in his eyes, said, ‘I’ve waited 50 years for someone like you to come along’.
 Alf loved the memorial design; he and Harry arranged a public meeting in St John on Bethnal Green church hall at which Harry told Alf’s story, reducing much of the 250-strong audience to tears.
 This was a rare public mourning for the 173 people who died in the disaster.